iotaledger/mam.js/examples/README.md

 A random seed will be generated, which is then stored as part of the state file, so subsequent executions will add to the same channel.

 See [./simple-json/index.js](./simple-json/index.js) for more details.

+## Listener

+Demonstrates a background listener which monitors the channel from the simple example for new messages.

+Reads the `channelState.json` from the simple example, so you will need to run that first.

+See [./listen/index.js](./listen/index.js) for more details.